Special programs and certificates

 What is OMLP?

 This program was developed as a solution to meet local manufacturing and service industry challenges in hiring and retaining first-line supervisors and managers.
 OMLP positions emphasize the continued increase of responsibility in operations management.
-The program focuses on delivering a sequence of courses, projects and applied experiences to develop the skills necessary to be successful in today’s global environment.
-Specific courses in labor relations and leadership are designed as electives that will benefit students, who are seeking a BSIE degree.
+The program focuses on delivering a sequence of courses, projects and applied experiences to develop the skills necessary to be successful in today's global environment.
+Specific courses in labor relations, leadership and project and program management are designed as electives that will benefit students, who are seeking a BSIE degree.

 Applying to OMLP